iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ![AO effect fades in the distance; shadows decrease in size](./assets/AONewDistance.png)

 For more details, see the new descriptions of the `texelStepSize` and `maxDistance` properties of [AmbientOcclusion.Props]($common).

+### Improved display transform support

+In some cases, geometry is displayed within a [Viewport]($frontend) at a different location, orientation, and/or scale than that with which it is persisted in the iModel.
+For example:

+- A [DisplayStyle]($backend) may use [PlanProjectionSettings.elevation]($common) to adjust a plan projection model's position on the Z axis.
+- A [ModelDisplayTransformProvider]($frontend) may supply [Transform]($core-geometry)s to be applied to specific models.
+- A [RenderSchedule.Script]($common) may apply [Transform]($core-geometry)s to groups of elements belonging to a [RenderSchedule.ElementTimeline]($common).

+Tools that interact both with a [Viewport]($frontend) and with persistent geometry sometimes need to account for such display transforms.
+Such tools can now use [ViewState.computeDisplayTransform]($frontend) to compute the transform applied to a model or element for display.
+For example, [AccuSnap]($frontend) applies the display transform to the snap points and curves received from the backend to display them correctly in the viewport; and [ViewClipByElementTool]($frontend) applies it to the element's bounding box to orient the clip with the element as displayed in the viewport.

 ## Presentation